Aidzillafont/cso_app/README.md

 df = CSO_df().get_cso_table('HPA02')
 ~~~
 This method takes one input which is a table code which can be found on https://data.cso.ie/ .
-This returns a dataframe of the table of the data you requestes
+This returns a dataframe of the table of the data you request

 See cso_example.ipynb